reusestore/theme-fuse-react/src/app/main/documentation/material-ui-components/components/modal/modal.md

 ## Performance

 The content of the modal is **lazily mounted** into the DOM.
-It ensures that having many closed modal in your React tree won't slow down your page.
+It ensures that having many closed modals in your React tree won't slow down your page.

 However, creating React elements has a cost too.
 Consider the following case: